loafey/master-thesis/Thesis/5.0. Discussion/Future Work.typ

 This is important because accessing memory below the stack pointer is considered undefined behavior on a lot of platforms because hardware or an OS may potentially use that memory for things such as interrupts or exceptions.
+This is similar in concept to GCC's split stacks, which lets threads share a fragmented stack, leading to less allocations.

+Another place

 === Register allocation
 When optimizing the generated code, one important technique is utilizing the